| A Brief History

 Wrath.
 These camps were intended to give the families, made homeless by the economic catastrophe

+of that day, a place to stay until times improved.
 Still, more modification was needed.
 However, segregating the rural and urban programs

 still did not allow rural rehabilitation programs to reach their full potential.
 The